KeithDHedger/BashCompiler/README.md

 Creating menus with 'select' is BASH only and will ( for now ) run a seperate shell to run the command at runtime.
 See the testpipesndselect example.

+printf, optional '-v VARNAME' FORMATSTR STR1 ...
+STRN, format string is ignored ( except if it ends with '\n' ) but MUST be present ( for now! ).
+For full printf functionality use the external printf ( probably /usr/bin/printf ).

 ````

 ######